hagbard/the-flogger-manual/docs/next_template.md

 ```
 <!-- @formatter:on -->

-For some use cases this can make code more readably compared to alternatives such as:
+For some use cases this can make code more readable, compared to alternatives such as:

 <!-- @formatter:off -->
 ```java